theHostileNegotiator/KWBandage/PatchNotes.md

 #### Corrupter
 1. Healing ability may not work on certain sub faction units (such as the Explorer)
 	* Added missing units into the ability
+#### Annihilator Tripod
+1. Unit is supposed to have sound effects for death animations as seen in the GameObject file
+	* Moved Animation sound effects to the Husk GameObject
 #### Reaper Tripod
 1. Conversion Reserves would significantly decrease the damage of the conversion beams
 	* Increased Damage to match unupgraded counterpart